 Aaron Ramsey left out of Wales squad with future up in the air

-The 34-year-old midfielder’s contract with Pumas UNAM has been reportedly terminated by mutual consent.
+Aaron Ramsey’s Wales future in major doubt after being left out of latest squad

+The 34-year-old midfielder could have played his last game for his country as Craig Bellamy goes in a different direction

-Aaron Ramsey’s future is up in the air after being omitted from Wales’ World Cup qualifiers this month and with his Mexican adventure reportedly over following the mysterious disappearance of a family dog.
+Aaron Ramsey’s future is up in the air after being omitted from Wales’s World Cup qualifiers this month and with his Mexican adventure reportedly over following the mysterious disappearance of a family dog.

 Skipper Ramsey has not played for Wales since September 2024 due to injury, but the 86-times capped midfielder was included in Craig Bellamy’s squad for games against England and Belgium last month before withdrawing with a hamstring issue.